neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 by saying `npm test`.
 You may *not* install additional third-party libraries to use in your code beyond what is included in the handout - we will grade your code using the `package.json` distributed in the handout.

-To help you set up a local development environment for this class, we've prepared a tutorial for [setting up a development environment with NodeJS, VSCode and TypeScript]({{site.baseurl}}/{ link: Assignments/HW1/hw1-starter.zip }
+To help you set up a local development environment for this class, we've prepared a tutorial for [setting up a development environment with NodeJS, VSCode and TypeScript]({{site.baseurl}}{% link tutorials/week1-getting-started.md %})

 ## Rubric